 - Line J: If you selected “Yes” on Line I, then you should also select “Yes” on Line J and be sure to send out the required forms.

-Step 3: Complete 1040 Schedule C Part I―Gross Income Section
+Step 3: Complete Part I (Income)

 The purpose of this section is to report the income of your business.
 It’s also where you’ll calculate your gross profit and your gross income.

-- Line 2: Returns and allowances―This is the total amount of refunds that you gave to customers for returned or damaged products.
+- Line 2: Returns and allowances—this is the total amount of refunds that you gave to customers for returned or damaged products.

 - Line 3: Enter the difference between your total income and any refunds given to customers here.

-- Line 4: Cost of goods sold―This is the cost of producing all of the products or services sold and must match Part III, Line 42.
+- Line 4: Cost of goods sold—this is the cost of producing all of the products or services sold and must match Part III, Line 42.

-- Line 5: Gross profit—Subtract Line 4 from Line 3 to calculate the gross profit.
+- Line 5: Gross profit—subtract Line 4 from Line 3 to calculate the gross profit.

-- Line 7: Gross income—This is the sum of Line 5 and 6.
+- Line 7: Gross income—this is the sum of Line 5 and 6.

 The expenses incurred by your business reduce its profit, and this translates to a lower tax liability.
 Most of the fields in Part II are self-explanatory, and you can pull this information from your P&L statement.